Suspected Golden State Killer Charged in Orange County With 4 Murders, 2 Rapes

 Joseph James DeAngelo, 72, was arrested this week at his home in Citrus Heights, outside Sacramento, after investigators matched his DNA to evidence collected at some of the crime scene tied to the serial killer.

-The crimes spanned at least 10 counties, according to prosecutors in Sacramento County, and by late afternoon Wednesday he was charged with crimes in three, including Orange County.
+The crimes spanned at least 10 counties, according to prosecutors in Sacramento County, and by late afternoon Wednesday DeAngelo was charged with crimes in three, including Orange County.

-DeAngelo is accused of four murders and two rapes between 1980 and 1986, the Orange County District Attorney’s Office said in a news release.
+The former police officer is accused of four murders and two rapes between 1980 and 1986, the Orange County District Attorney's Office said in a news release.

-The former police officer was charged in the deaths of Patrice H., 28, and Keith H., 24, in Dana Point in 1980, officials said.
+He was charged in the deaths of Patrice Harrington, 28, and Keith Harrington, 24, who were killed in Dana Point in 1980, officials said.
+The victims were identified as a couple with the last name Harrington by Keith's brother, Bruce Harrington, who spoke at a press conference Wednesday.

-Prosecutors also charged him in the 1981 rape and murder of 28-year-old Manuela W. in Irvine, and in the rape and murder of 18-year-old Janelle C. in Irvine, in 1986.
+Prosecutors also charged him in the 1981 rape and murder of 28-year-old Manuela Witthuhn in Irvine, and in the rape and murder of 18-year-old Janelle Cruz in Irvine, in 1986.

+Cruz's body was discovered by realtors who entered her home after she was raped and killed while her family was on vacation on May 5, 1986, according to the Irvine Police Department.

+Bank teller Manuela Witthuhn, 28, was home alone while her husband was hospitalized when she was raped and killed on Feb.
+5, 1981, police said.

-He faces sentencing enhancements for multiple murders, lying in wait and murder during the commission of rape, robbery, burglary and sodomy, according to the DA’s office.
+DeAngelo faces sentencing enhancements for multiple murders, lying in wait and murder during the commission of rape, robbery, burglary and sodomy, according to the DA's office.

 "These cases are some of the most horrific I've had to investigate," Erika Hutchcraft, an investigator for the Orange County District Attorney's Office, told CNN.
 "They're not a one-time, you know, crime of passion, but these are almost passionless crimes.
 Very cold, very violent."